Master of Science in Medical Physics: Gain Mastery at VU

 - Discern whether pursuing an independent research PhD in medical physics might be the right next step for you.

 Even if you’re fully committed to a clinic-based career, our research thesis option will help you develop experience with innovative technologies and learn time-management skills crucial for working independently.

-After completing an MS in radiation therapy or diagnostic imaging, you’ll be equipped to:
+After completing an MSMP in radiation therapy or diagnostic imaging, you’ll be equipped to: